ahtuz/bjora-labProj-Web/readme.md

 12. Create new database "bjora" (without quotes).
 13. After the update finished, try to "php artisan migrate" in the text editor terminal.
 14. Finally, "php artisan serve"

+To overwrite all data on pull:

+1. git fetch --all
+2. git reset --hard origin/master